Laurette Taylor: Stage work

 Taylor made her Broadway debut in The Great John Ganton in 1908 and appeared in other stage productions such as The Ringmaster, Alias Jimmy Valentine, Seven Sisters, Lola Lola, and The Bird of Paradise.
 Taylor also appeared in other productions, including One Night in Rome, The Wooing of Eve, and the special production Laurette Taylor in Scenes From Shakespeare.
 In the last production, she performed scenes from Romeo and Juliet, The Merchant of Venice, and The Taming of the Shrew.

 According to New York Times theatre critic Brooks Atkinson, it was The Girl in Waiting (1910) that "made her a star."
 Of her acting, he wrote,By the time she was in her late teens, she had created a highly individual technique of acting that was spontaneous and eloquent; it consisted of variations in tempo, tentative movements that were not quite completed, quizzical glances, absorption in what other actors were saying, and, of course, a warm, expressive voice that always seemed to be addressed directly to the individual theatergoer.
 'Luminous' was the word most frequently used about her performances.The effect was so seemingly spontaneous that, early in her career, some doubted she was deliberately acting, as "she employed none of the ritualistic mannerisms or extravagances of the conventional acting of her day."

-In 1945, Taylor was voted the best actress in a Variety magazine poll.
+In 1945, Taylor was voted the best actress in a poll by Variety.

 Her biggest hit was Peg o' My Heart, a simple Cinderella-formula vehicle written for her by her husband Manners, it ran on Broadway from December 20, 1912, to May 1914, setting a new Broadway dramatic-play run record of 607 performances.
 The play earned her and her husband about US$10,000 a week, made Taylor "the most generally worshiped [theatrical] star of her time", and cemented her reputation as a skilled actress.
-After it closed on Broadway, Taylor starred in the London production until German zeppelin bombing closed it down in 1915.
+After it closed on Broadway, Taylor starred in the London production until German zeppelin bombing closed it in 1915.

 In 1917, she appeared in Out There (another vehicle written for her by Manners), playing "an obscure Cockney waif" who, "by patriotism and idealism", manages to become a uniformed Red Cross nurse.
 "She relieved the suffering of wounded English soldiers by attending to them professionally and by charming them in person".
 A line from the play—"If I go, will you go?"—became the headline of a highly effective armed forces recruiting poster.

-In 1918, Taylor starred in yet another successful Manners vehicle, Happiness (she would later reprise the role in the 1924 movie of the same name).
+In 1918, Taylor starred in Happiness, another successful Manners vehicle, and she reprised the role in the 1924 movie of the same name.
 According to Atkinson, the play version was "a sentimental comedy about a Brooklyn errand girl who taught a rich customer the secret of happiness."